Jumpstart docs logo Back to the app

 To generate a new notification, run the following:

-This will generate the notification as app/notifications/new_comment.rb.
-The notification file includes comments to help customize the notification message, url, and delivery methods.
+This will generate app/notifiers/new_comment_notifier.rb.
+The Notifier file includes comments to help customize the message, url, and delivery methods.

 Sending Notifications

-To deliver a notification to a user, run the following:
+To deliver a notification to users, run the following:

-This will write the notification to the database and perform any other deliveries that are configured for the notification.
+This will write the notification to the database and perform any other deliveries that are configured for the Notifier.

-Jumpstart Pro ships with an ApplicationNotification that notifications inherit from.
+Jumpstart Pro ships with an ApplicationNotifier that notifiers inherit from.
 This parent class is responsible for handling anything that all notifications should have just like ApplicationRecord does for your models.

 Delivery Methods